-A ‘Residential Lease Agreement’ is a type of agreement that is unique and exclusive to the residential properties alone.
-It basically spells out the terms and conditions of the occupancy of that building facility while at the same time incorporating the rights and the obligation of both the tenant and the landlord.
+This type of lease agreement is unique and exclusive to the residential properties alone.
+It basically spells out the terms and conditions of the occupancy of that building facility while at the same time incorporating the rights and the obligations of both the tenant and the landlord.

 This agreement is binding in that its provisions have to be adhered to by both parties.
 As per the agreement, the landlord leases out a portion of his property to a tenant for a pre-agreed amount of money.
 In many cases, it lasts for 12 months or longer, not shorter.